JuFisch/mysite/content/post/pushie-server-01.md

   "encoding/json"
 )

-//create Message type
-type Message struct {
-   Channel string
-   Data    map[string]interface{}
-}

-//create Websocket type -- these are the 'values' being stored in the hash, referred to as clients in the blog post. type Websocket struct {
+// Here I create a Websocket type -- these are the 'values' being stored in the hash, referred to as clients in the blog post.

+type Websocket struct {
   id int
 }

-//create some dummy socket objects -- IRL these will be generated based on who is currently listening on Pushie channels var Socket1 = Websocket{
+// This creates some dummy socket objects -- IRL these will be generated based on who is currently listening on Pushie channels.

+var Socket1 = Websocket{
   id: 1,
 }